letsconnectvpn/lc-daemon/README.md

 Where `n` is the number of rows the response contains.
 This is an integer >= 0.
 See the examples below.

-If a command is not supported, or a command fails the response starts with `ERR`, e.g.:
+If a command is not supported, malformed, or a command fails, the response starts with `ERR`, e.g.:

     FOO
     ERR: NOT_SUPPORTED